What is the primary role of ribosomes in eukaryotic cells? | Channels for Pearson+

 Understand the function of ribosomes: Ribosomes are molecular machines found within all living cells that perform biological protein synthesis (translation).

-Recognize the process of protein synthesis: Ribosomes read the sequence of the messenger RNA (mRNA) and translate it into a specific sequence of amino acids to form a protein.
+Recognize the location of ribosomes: In eukaryotic cells, ribosomes can be found floating freely in the cytoplasm or attached to the endoplasmic reticulum, forming rough ER.

-Differentiate between the options: Energy production is primarily the role of mitochondria, lipid storage is a function of lipid droplets, and DNA replication occurs in the nucleus.
+Identify the process of protein synthesis: Ribosomes read the sequence of messenger RNA (mRNA) and translate it into a sequence of amino acids, creating a polypeptide chain that folds into a functional protein.

-Identify the location of ribosomes: In eukaryotic cells, ribosomes can be found floating freely in the cytoplasm or attached to the endoplasmic reticulum, forming the rough ER.
+Differentiate ribosomes from other cellular components: Unlike chloroplasts involved in photosynthesis or the nucleus involved in DNA replication, ribosomes specifically facilitate the assembly of proteins.

-Conclude the primary role: Based on the understanding of ribosome function and the options provided, the primary role of ribosomes in eukaryotic cells is protein synthesis.
+Conclude the primary role: Based on the understanding of ribosome function, the primary role of ribosomes in eukaryotic cells is protein synthesis.

 Watch next